 There’s been a bit of a flurry in sales of The Banjo lately.
 This was helped by the talk I gave at Dagenham Library on 6th December – and greatly enjoyed! – followed by a posting on the Memories of Dagenham Facebook Page by someone who’d got a copy for Christmas.
 Long story short – a rise in sales of Kindle copies and also paperbacks.

 Now, as I’ve mentioned before, I encountered huge difficulties in trying to sell paperback copies of my books through Amazon.
-We now think it’s because I work from an … Read the rest »
+We now think it’s because I work from an iPad and it distorts the cover … Read the rest »

 I am so sorry for the delay in posting again.
 I’m really just treading water waiting for the sale of Avocado Cottage to go through.
 And I haven’t been too well lately.

 So, to give you something to be getting on with here is an article I did for one of my favourite authors and a very special woman, Barbara Copperthwaite.

 So, I’m starting off 2017 with a HUGE apology for being so absent at the end of last year and the beginning of this one.
 A very belated

 The couple of weeks before I left Antigua to spend Christmas and New Year in England just flew by and with the best will in the world I couldn’t find much time to update you all on my activities.
 Enough to say, I finally published SINGLES AT SEA – Hooray!
 Hooray!
 And it’s available on Kindle only at the moment – sorry but it will be out in paperback very soon.
 Meanwhile, … Read the rest »

 Yes!
 It’s hard to describe the feeling when something you’ve worked on, sweated over, nurtured and poured your heart and soul into is finally live!
 But from today, you can buy The Banjo (Book One) on Amazon.co.uk